 - 2-1/2 cups whole cranberries

 - Add remaining cream of tartar to egg whites; with clean beaters, beat on medium speed until soft peaks form.
 Fold into batter.
 Transfer to a greased 9-in. springform pan.
-Bake at 350° for 45-50 minutes or until a toothpick inserted in center comes out clean.
+Bake until a toothpick inserted in center comes out clean, 45-50 minutes.

-- Meanwhile, for topping, combine sugar and orange juice in a small saucepan; bring to a boil, stirring frequently.
-Cook 2-3 minutes longer or until sugar is dissolved.
-Add cranberries; reduce heat and simmer for 6 to 8 minutes or until berries begin to burst.
-Remove from the heat; cover and keep warm.
+- Meanwhile, for topping, combine sugar and orange juice in a small saucepan.
+Bring to a boil, stirring frequently; cook until sugar is dissolved, 2-3 minutes.
+Add cranberries; return to a boil.
+Reduce heat; simmer, uncovered, until berries pop, stirring occasionally, 6-8 minutes.
+Remove from heat; cover and keep warm.

-- When pudding tests done, place springform pan on a 15-in. x 10-in. baking pan.
+- When pudding tests done, place springform pan in a 15x10x1-in. baking pan.
 Spoon cranberry mixture over top.
-Return to the oven; bake 10 minutes longer.
+Bake 10 minutes longer.

 Kind of a lot of effort and a big producer of dirty dishes, this is nonetheless very tasty.
 The texture ends up being a very moist, dense cake packed with cranberries.